ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 The Yocto Project primarily consists of the following core tools and subprojects:

-+ BitBake: The build engine, similar to `make` a task scheduler, responsible for parsing metadata and executing build tasks.
++ **BitBake:** The build engine, similar to `make` a task scheduler, responsible for parsing metadata and executing build tasks;
-+ OpenEmbedded-Core: A collection of fundamental meta-layers that contain the metadata required for software building (excluding the source code itself).
++ **OpenEmbedded-Core:** A collection of fundamental meta-layers that contain the metadata required for software building (excluding the source code itself);
-+ BSP (Board Support Package) Layer: Maintained by SoC manufacturers and community contributors, providing board-level hardware support.
++ **BSP (Board Support Package) Layer:** Maintained by SoC manufacturers and community contributors, providing board-level hardware support;
-+ Poky: The official reference distribution of Yocto, integrating multiple core projects and tools, serving as a starting point for building new distributions.
++ **Poky:** The official reference distribution of Yocto, integrating multiple core projects and tools, serving as a starting point for building new distributions.

 The Yocto source directory structure for OK3588-C is as follows: